 If the employment relationship has lasted for 12 years, the rehiring period is six months.
 For municipal office holders, the duration of the re-employment obligation is nine months.
 The duration of the re-employment obligation for civil servants is 12 months and for employees nine months.
 Longer re-employment periods may also be agreed upon in collective agreements or change negotiations.
 The re-employment obligation does not apply to lay-offs.

-If your organisation has a vacancy that would be suitable for an employee subject to the re-employment obligation, you can check by secure email whether the employee is a job seeker in the TE Services, unless otherwise agreed during the change negotiations.
-The TE Office or the local government pilot will record the query in its information system.
+If your organisation has a vacancy that would be suitable for an employee subject to the re-employment obligation, you can check by secure email whether the employee is a job seeker in the employment services, unless otherwise agreed during the change negotiations.
+The employment official will record the query in its information system.
 If the person is a job seeker at the time of the check, you must offer them employment.
 You are responsible for keeping the employee's contact information, offering employment, and for ensuring that it is a genuine need for labour.

 The obligations described above also apply to the employer who has dismissed employees as a result of the restructuring procedure.